Skip to main content

 Get Started →

-Beyond rent and utilities, virtual offices remove a range of costs that often go overlooked.
-There is no security deposit, which for a traditional lease can equal three to six months of rent, tying up anywhere from $6,000 to $24,000 before a business even begins operating.
+Beyond rent and utilities, virtual offices cut several costs that traditional leases bring on top of base rent.
+There is no security deposit, which for a traditional lease can equal anywhere from one to six months of rent depending on tenant credit and lease structure, tying up anywhere from $2,000 to $24,000 before a business even begins operating.
 Businesses also avoid lease-break penalties when their needs change, along with the added expense of an office manager and ongoing supply costs for kitchen items, stationery, and equipment maintenance.

 The savings multiply as your team grows.
-Businesses save significantly on real estate, utilities, and operational expenses per remote employee annually.
-A team of five working remotely instead of in-office can save tens of thousands of dollars per year.
+A small team working remotely instead of in-office can save tens of thousands of dollars per year in real estate and operational overhead.

 Remote employees are also able to save personally on commuting, meals, and professional attire.
-While these aren't direct company savings, they contribute to employee satisfaction and retention, reducing the significant cost of turnover.
+While these aren't direct company savings, they contribute to employee satisfaction and retention, reducing turnover-related costs.

 Where to Reinvest Your Savings

-The money saved annually can fund product development sprints, marketing campaigns that drive growth, better compensation to attract top talent, professional development and training, or a reserve fund for unexpected opportunities.
+The money saved annually can fund product development sprints, marketing investments, better compensation to attract top talent, professional development and training, or a reserve fund for unexpected opportunities.

-Many successful remote-first companies allocate a portion of office savings to team retreats and off-sites, which are highly effective for team bonding and alignment.
+Many successful remote-first companies allocate a portion of office savings to team retreats and off-sites for in-person collaboration.

 Frequently Asked Questions